jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/shouldrequireclaimingfor.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Allows an unclaimed token holder to transfer them to another account, without claimed them to ERC-20s.**
+**Allows a project to force all future mints of its tokens to be claimed into the holder's wallet, or revoke the flag if it's already set.**

-_Only a token holder or an operator can transfer its unclaimed tokens_.
+_Only a token holder or an operator can require claimed token._

 ### Definition